LoisLu-tql/LoisLu-tql.github.io/content/authors/admin/_index.md

 ## About Me

 Hi👋!
 I am Jiaqi LU (Lois), born in 2002👶🏻.
 I am currently a student pursuing a SDE job.
 I obtained my BEng degree in CS in HITsz and MSc degree in IT in HKUST📝.
-I am also passionate about soccer, as I was a registered soccer player in the HKFA and played for TPFC💚.
+I am also passionate about soccer, as I was a registered soccer player in the HKFA and played in the 1st division football league for TPFC💚.